 Once again, you never actually have to do any of these calculations.
 You just plug a Fibonacci indicator into your charting software and it displays all the various Fibonacci levels.

 Pivot and Fibonacci levels are worth tracking even if you don’t personally use them as indicators in your own trading strategy.
-Because many traders do base buying and selling moves on pivot and Fibonacci levels, if nothing else there is likely to be significant trading activity around those price points, activity that may help you better determine probable future price moves.
+Because so many traders do base buying and selling moves on pivot and Fibonacci levels, if nothing else there is likely to be significant trading activity around those price points, activity that may help you better determine probable future price moves.

 Moving averages and most other technical indicators are primarily focused on determining likely market direction, up or down.

 There is another class of technical indicators, however, whose main purpose is not so much to determine market direction as to determine market strength.
-These indicators include such popular tools as the Stochastic Oscillator, the Relative Strength Index (RSI), the Moving Average Convergence-Divergence (MACD) indicator, and the Average Directional Index (ADX).
+These indicators include such popular tools as the Stochastic Oscillator, the Relative Strength Index (RSI), the Moving Average Convergence-Divergence (MACD) indicator, and the Average Directional Movement Index (ADX).